- AdventHealth

 - Vomiting

 While food poisoning usually isn’t serious, it can pose a greater risk for serious complications in pregnant women, older adults, infants and young children.
-You should see a doctor if you have bloody vomit or diarrhea or your illness lasts more than three days.
+You should see a doctor if you have bloody vomit or diarrhea or if your illness lasts more than three days.
 You should also seek medical attention for a fever above 100.4 degrees or if you have more serious symptoms like blurry vision or weakness in your muscles.

-How is Food Poisoning Diagnosed?
+How Is Food Poisoning Diagnosed?

-How is Food Poisoning Treated?
+How Is Food Poisoning Treated?

+If you’re having especially severe symptoms and have food poisoning caused by bacteria, your doctor may prescribe antibiotics.
 As you recover from food poisoning, be gentle on your stomach.
-Eat small amounts of food at a time and avoid foods that can be hard to digest like dairy products, high fat foods, spicy foods, alcohol and caffeine.
+Eat small amounts of food at a time and avoid foods that can be hard to digest, like dairy products, high-fat foods, spicy foods, alcohol and caffeine.

 Know Where to Go When You Need Help